jonnyburch/design-workshop/README.md

 4. Edit the spacing values to give the CV room to breathe
 5. Use https://colorbook.me/ to choose a set of colours

-## Section 3: Design for screens
+## 3: Design for screens

-Responsive web
+1. Basics of design for devices

-Web vs apps
+2. UX overview - web vs apps
+3. Design systems

 ## Excercise 2 (~90 minutes)